top of page

 I sought out collaborations with major art publications and major anthologies, and eventually governmental agencies.
 I commissioned poetry collections and art competitions, intending to add these to our burgeoning collection.

-With these cultural collaborations, more payload space, and better technology - NanoFiche instead of silver discs, TB of digital memory instead of MB, nickel-shielding, ceramic-matrix and synthetic DNA technology - I brought my manifests to over 5,000, then 10,000 and now over 35,000 creative artists.
+With these cultural collaborations, more payload space, and better technology - NanoFiche instead of silver discs, TB of digital memory instead of MB, nickel-shielding, ceramic-matrix, quartz nanochips, and synthetic DNA technology - I brought my manifests to over 5,000, then 10,000 and now over 35,000 creative artists.

 Q. Is there really work from an A.I. onboard?